valentinconan/api-node/README.md

 - one based on the official `apline` image and embedding a native version of the node application, build with `pkg`

 Each dockerfile builds the application directly

+## How to test it

+### Get state
+`curl  http://localhost:3000/api/info` for the classic one

+`curl  http://localhost:3001/api/info` for the native version